“Gaining confidence in myself and dealing with anxiety have been some of my biggest struggles.”

 Do you have a daily routine of exercise or do you make it up as you go along?

-I rely far too much on my metabolism and walking about to stay slim but when I do exercise I go through phases where I get obsessed with whatever it is I am doing that month, this year I have had a yoga phase, a running phase, and a circuit training phase, none of them have stuck but I enjoyed them non the less, endorphins, got to love them.
+I rely far too much on my metabolism and walking about to stay slim but when I do exercise I go through phases where I get obsessed with whatever it is I am doing that month, This year I’ve had a yoga phase, a running phase, and a circuit training phase.
+None of them have stuck but I enjoyed them non the less, endorphins, got to love them.

 Here at The Mind Map we remember playing football and ‘tag’ – running around the playground everyday and loving it – can you share a similar memory?

 Playing out on my street almost every single day as a kid with the squad, shout out Paddy and Molly, who I was always hanging out with.

 We used to try and earn money by washing people’s cars, or selling them our sweets the week after Halloween even though it was to the same neighbours who gave us them whilst we were trick or treating.